How Often Should You Survey Employees?

 We also recommend facilitating a listening session with your newest employees to better understand why they’re having a less positive experience.

 Here at Great Place to Work®, we take our own Trust Index™ survey once a year and run pulse surveys on an as-need basis.
-For instance, our leadership team rolled out a pulse survey in April to better understand how to support our employees during the pandemic.
+For instance, our leadership team rolled out a pulse survey in April to better understand how to support our employees.

 More resources on this topic: